uchicago-cs/cmsc23300/website/project3_vm.rst

     sudo dhclient eth0

 This will stop Ubuntu's Network Manager, which can interfere with the virtual network devices created by mininet.
+Note: You will have to re-run these commands if you reboot the VM.

 Next, you need to find out what IP address has been assigned to your machine.
 Run this from inside the VM::